songster-sa/aws-developer-associate-notes/readme.md

-# AWS Developer Associate Exam Notes 2019-2020
+# AWS Developer Associate Exam Notes 2020

-Based on Udemy course by aCloudGuru (Ryan) and Stephane Marek's course, own research and practise tests.
+Based on Udemy course by aCloudGuru (Ryan) and Stephane Maarek's course, own research and practise tests.
 The topics on which most questions are based are highlighted in bold.
 Some references :
 https://github.com/mransbro/aws-developer-notes